 The midterms and the final exam will consist of multiple choice questions, short answer questions, and computational questions.
 You will be provided with a formula sheet.
 These will draw on both lectures and the readings and, for superior performance, you must have a clear understanding of both these sources of course content.
 You will be challenged to push beyond memorization of facts and to integrate and apply course material.
 Research shows greater long-term retention with multiple testing- not just studying-opportunities (Roediger & Karpicke, 2006).
 The final exam will be longer than the midterm exams and will be cumulative.
-Exams will be formatted as Canvas quizzes.
-We will not be using Proctorio or Respondus Lockdown during exams.
+Exams will be in person.
 Midterms must be completed during class time unless a different time is approved by the instructor.

 If you have three or more final exams scheduled to start and finish within a 24-hour period, you may request to write the second exam on a different day.
 You must make this request to the instructor giving the second exam at least one month before the exam date.
-If you absolutely must miss the final exam due to an extenuating circumstance like severe illness, you or your caregiver must apply for

-Academic Concession by contacting your Faculty's Advising Office.
+If you absolutely must miss the final exam due to an extenuating circumstance like severe illness, you or your caregiver must apply for Academic Concession by contacting your Faculty's Advising Office.